 WellCare had 1.5 million Medicaid members and 1.04 million in Medicare as of June 30, according to its quarterly earnings statement.

 Susquehanna International Group LLP also said in an interview last month that WellCare is an attractive target because of its valuation.
-The company’s price-earnings ratio (WCG) fell to a more than three-year low in June.
+The company’s price-earnings ratio (WCG:US) fell to a more than three-year low in June.
 At almost 8 times profit as of yesterday, it was trading at about a 37 percent discount to the median ratio among U.S. managed-care providers, data compiled by Bloomberg show.

 Health Net may also lure buyers because it primarily focused on Medicare and Medicaid in California and it secured a $16.7 billion Pentagon contract in 2010 to provide benefits to military members and their families in the northeast U.S., Stifel’s Carroll said.
 It had 1.06 million Medicaid customers in California and 228,000 Medicare Advantage members across three states as of June 30, according to a regulatory filing.